LionscraftTeam/DUCK-Knowledge-Base/spec-update-draft.md

 Each user should be assigned roles, and some are temporary.
 There should be a clear lifetime of a user, that is automatically enforced and can be extended when needed.
 On- and off-boarding should be simple, and every piece of the infrastructure should be secured from unauthenticated and unauthorized access.

+* Rules to control physical and logical access to information needs to be in place.
+* Role Based Access Control.
+* Implement an authentication mechanism into every service.

 <div class="info">
 **Links to risks:**